 1/3 cup salt-free, natural creamy peanut butter

-¼ cup NSA chicken broth, warmed in the microwave a bit
+¼ cup NSA chicken broth or water, warmed in the microwave a bit

 1 tbsp. low sodium soy sauce